Site Basis Excitation Ansatz for Matrix Product States

 In cases with long or infinite correlation lengths, our simple approach may form a good initial state for application of other methods, such as VUMPS.
 It would also be very interesting to compare how accurate the simple method is on its own, compared to, say, VUMPS, particularly for gapless systems.
 For such infinite correlation length systems, the true ground state has a divergent entanglement entropy.
 Most methods using infinite uniform MPS control the entanglement through a finite specified bond dimension.
 In our case, the entanglement would be controlled slightly differently, through the finite entanglement of the $N$-site system utilized.
 Presumably the two types of states are very similar.

-\emph{The site basis excitation ansatz.---} In the EA\cite{HaegemanPRL11,HaegemanPRB12}, (with unit cell size $p=1$) we consider infinite MPS where one $A$ tensor has been replaced by another, $B$.
-If this is done at site $j$, we denote this as $|B\rangle_j$.
+\emph{The site basis excitation ansatz.---} In the EA\cite{HaegemanPRL11,HaegemanPRB12}, (with unit cell size $p=1$) we consider an infinite MPS where one ground-state $A$ tensor has been replaced by another tensor, $B$, i.e. a $\ldots A A A B A A A\ldots$ form.
+If the $B$ is at site $j$, we denote this as $|B\rangle_j$.
 The EA for an excitation with momentum $k$ is

-where $B$ is optimized for the minimum energy separately at each $k$, so that we have $B(k)$, and we obtain an excitation energy $E(k)$.
+where the tensor $B$ is the same no matter which site it is on.
+This $B$ is determined by optimizing the excitation for the minimum energy, separately for each $k$, so that we have $B(k)$, and we obtain an excitation energy $E(k)$.
+Although there is only one $B$ to determine for each $k$, the optimization via an effective Hamiltonian is more complicated than in DMRG where each site tensor is independent.
 Although this is a superposition of MPS, one for each possible position of $B$, it was observed by Osborne and McCulloch \cite{OsborneMcCulloch2025} that this state can also be represented exactly as a single MPS with doubled bond dimension.

 In our site basis excitation ansatz (SBEA) we introduce a minimal approximate basis $\{B_\alpha\}$ for $\alpha=1\ldots N_\alpha$, which can represent all the $B(k)$ simultaneously with appropriate coefficients $c^k_\alpha$.
 We write